OpenJDK Build README

 - Install a Bootstrap JDK.
 All OpenJDK builds require access to a previously released JDK called the bootstrap JDK or boot JDK.
 The general rule is that the bootstrap JDK must be an instance of the previous major release of the JDK.
 In addition, there may be a requirement to use a release at or beyond a particular update level.

-Building JDK 9 requires JDK 8.
-JDK 9 developers should not use JDK 9 as the boot JDK, to ensure that JDK 9 dependencies are not introduced into the parts of the system that are built with JDK 8.
+Building JDK 8 requires use of a version of JDK 7 that is at Update 7 or newer.
+JDK 8 developers should not use JDK 8 as the boot JDK, to ensure that JDK 8 dependencies are not introduced into the parts of the system that are built with JDK 7.

-The JDK 8 binaries can be downloaded from Oracle's JDK 8 download site.
-For build performance reasons it is very important that this bootstrap JDK be made available on the local disk of the machine doing the build.
+The JDK 7 binaries can be downloaded from Oracle's JDK 7 download site.
+For build performance reasons is very important that this bootstrap JDK be made available on the local disk of the machine doing the build.
 You should add its

 bindirectory to the